Has your hardwood floors seen better days?

-When it comes to your hardwood floors, if you’ve had them for a while and they’ve seen better days, you’ve got a couple of options — both of which can yield beautiful results.
+If you’ve had your hardwood floors a while, they may have seen better days.
+To bring new life back into your floors, you’ve got a couple of options.
+Both of which can yield beautiful results.
 Read on for the details.

 To Refinish or Replace — That is the Question

-There are a number of factors that determine whether refinishing or replacing your hardwood floors is the best option for you.
+Here are 3 factors that determine whether refinishing or replacing your hardwood floors is the best option for you.

 If your floors are deeply scratched or worn bare, very old (think centuries, not decades) or have been refinished more than five times, replacing might be the option for you.
 A good way to tell is if you can see where the boards should fit together or if your floors don’t seem very sturdy, it’s probably time to seriously consider replacing them.
 On the other hand, if you’re just dealing with normal wear and tear over the years, though, you can achieve like-new results with refinishing.
 Additionally, if only certain sections of your hardwoods are severely damaged, you can opt to replace just those sections.